Snoyark/Testing/WIP.md

 # Full Example

-An example ontology has been built demonstrating the majority of the use cases for building ontologies.
-This ontology itself models the games in the Legend of Zelda video game series.
+An example ontology has been built demonstrating the majority of the use cases for building knowledge graphs.
+This knowledge graph models the games in the Legend of Zelda video game series.
 This can be found in this [project](https://data.world/videogameontology/exampleontproject), and all related files are underneath this public organization, including an example match, a piece of example data to build the ontology from, an example of a Wikidata query from where to pull the data, and the actual ontological files themselves.